phhpro/atomchat/README.md

 ### Logging

 The only logging applies to the chat history.
 The script can create either daily or endless logs.
-The setting is in `$log_mode` in `conf.php`, where you can also change the default maximum size.
-The log will auto-reset after reaching the maximimum size limit.
+The setting is in `$log_mode` in `conf.php`.
+The log auto-resets after reaching the value of `$log_size` defining the maximimum size.
+Downloaded logs can be viewed offline with any HTML capable application.

 ### Emojis